inner-outer-space/de-zoomcamp-2024/2_workflow_orchestration/readme.md

 Confirm that we can read and write files to Google Cloud Storage
 - Go to the `example_pipeline` in Mage
 - Click on the last block in the pipeline and `Execute with all upstream blocks`.
 This will write titanic_clean.csv to the mage directory
-- Go to the Mage Bucket page in the Google Cloud Console
+- Go to the Mage Bucket page in Google Cloud Console
-- You can upload the titanic_clean.csv by dragging and dropping the file on to this page or by clicking `upload files`
+- You can upload the titanic_clean.csv by dragging and dropping the file to this page or by clicking `upload files`
 - Go back to the test_config pipeline and delete the data loader that is there
 - Add a `Python > Google Cloud Storage Data Loader` and name it test_gcs
 - Update the